eng470-s23/jamieoconnell/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-3. Data was taken from Beyond Toxics website and Oregon Legislative website
+ Data was taken from [Beyond Toxics website](https://www.beyondtoxics.org/) and [Oregon Legislative website](https://www.oregonlegislature.gov/)
-4. Recommeded [citation](https://guides.lib.umich.edu/c.php?g=439304&p=2993299) for the data

 ## Methodological and Data-specific Information
 1. Description of methods for data collection and processing